didof/myPosts/hoc-compound-pattern/hoc-compound-pattern.md

-# HOC & Compound Pattern Merged
+# Merge High Order Component and Compound Pattern

 The **Compound Pattern** allows you to associate one or more sub-components to a component.
 These can be repeated and reallocated.
 Above all, they allow you to _encapulate_ the structure, style and logic relating to a portion of the UI.